klee421/cs32-final-project/README.md

 ## About The Project

 ### The Why
 The project is intended to address a pain point that I currently have at work.
 I am currently the Chief of Staff at a B2B SaaS startup called [MarqVision](https://marqvision.com) and part of my job involves keeping track of the revenues we are generating from each client that we collect as monthly subscription fees.
 But the way I am currently doing this work is quite inefficient.
 Whenever we sign with a new client, I open the signed contract and then manually input the subscription fees month by month in a spreadsheet by looking at the subscription fee and duration information on the contract.
-And whenever an existing client upgrades its subscription plan, I open the sigend order form and then manually edit the subscription fees for the months to which the plan change applies.
+And whenever an existing client upgrades its subscription plan, I open the signed order form and then manually edit the subscription fees for the months to which the plan change applies.
 In order to save myself some time, I decided to build a program that can do this work for me, automatically.

 ### The What